ProgrammingBlockchain/ProgrammingBlockchain/README.md

 ## [Click here to read the book](https://programmingblockchain.gitbooks.io/programmingblockchain/content/)

 ## Quick feedback
-If something doesn't seemt obe right, but you do not want or are not able to fix it, just open an issue [on the Github page of the book.](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
+If something does not seem to be right, but you do not want or are not able to fix it, just open an issue [on the Github page of the book.](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
-Alternatively you can just make a quick comment, if you are happened to read the book on GitBook.
+Alternatively you can just commit a quick comment, if you are happened to read the book on GitBook.

 ## How can I fix a typo?
 Aka quick contribution
 1. Find [the book on Github](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)